 Password for authentication.

 Details on any custom binary sensor calendars you want to create.
+Using this will only load the custom calendars supplied.
+No other calendars will load.

 - offset_reached: If set in the event title and parsed out will be on/off once the offset in the title in minutes is reached.
 So the title Very important meeting !!-10 would trigger this attribute to be on 10 minutes before the event starts.